Anonymous 01/20/25 (Mon) 00:00:38 No. 2270

 File:2.jpg (441.86 KB,1008x756)

+Ram in motherboard, motherboard in case.
 The motherboard is known as one of the cheapest X870 boards (ASRock X870 Pro RS).
 It performs well, but and they really skimped out on everything other than the motherboard.
 You don't even get a booklet.
 You get ONE SATA cable which made me laugh.
 I have to look online as to which slots are what, like the M2 slots.
 Well, I guess it's a good way to cut costs.

->>2600oh and I did fix the Thermaltake logo thing, the top part pops off.
+>>2600 oh and I did fix the Thermaltake logo thing, the top part pops off.

 Ran Prime95 for an hour and CPU and memory didn't crash at all.